kjetilv/statiktalk/README.md

 >  yet exist, so it can be made a nullable _last_ argument in case the receiver of the
 >  message wants to pass along its context.

-### Unsupported

-Disallowing fields/values have no natural static counterpart, yet.
-Maybe a hook for adding custom message validations is the best approach for fine-tuned message flow.

 ### The innards

 [KSP](https://kotlinlang.org/docs/ksp-overview.html) is used to hook into the build, when my old